ECIP 1112: Olympia Treasury Contract Source

 • Non-Upgraded Clients:

-Legacy clients that do not implement ECIP-1111 will:
+Legacy clients that do not implement ECIP-1111/ECIP-1112 will:

-• Fail to recognize Type-2 transactions (EIP-1559)
+• Fail to recognize Type-2 transactions.

-• Remain unaware of the Treasury contract address
+• Remain unaware of the Treasury contract address.

-As a result, such clients will diverge at the fork block, causing a permanent consensus split from the canonical Ethereum Classic chain.
+These nodes will diverge at the fork block, causing a permanent consensus split from the canonical Ethereum Classic chain.

 Contract and Tooling Compatibility